• Skip to Main Navigation

 addition to supporting planning for the dinner, the committee is responsible for leading the BAC’s outreach and sponsorship efforts to widen the event’s reach each year.
 Proceeds from the dinner support the Patrick Healy Scholarship, which promotes diversity at Georgetown by providing assistance to students who have demonstrated financial need for scholarship aid.

-Co-chairs: Marguertia Brunson Sims (C’91) and Willie Tate (B’94)
+Co-chairs: Marguerita Brunson Sims (C’91) and Willie Tate (B’94)

-The Black Alumni Summit Committee
+Black Alumni Summit Committee

 Plans and manages the biennial Black Alumni Summit, in partnership with the University’s Office of Advancement, for the purpose of celebrating the professional and personal achievements of the diverse and accomplished Georgetown Black alumni community.
-The Summit brings Black alumni from across the globe, classes, schools, eras, professions, and walks of life back to the Hilltop to reconnect with each other and with the University.
+The Summit brings alumni from across the globe, classes, schools, eras, professions, and walks of life back to the Hilltop to reconnect with each other and with the University.

 Co-chairs: Eric Woods (B’91) and Mannone Butler (B’94, L’99)

-The Soul Hoya Committee
+Soul Hoya Committee

-Co-chairs: Winoka Wendy Wilkes (SFS’91) and Keith Dent (B’89)
+Co-chairs: Robert Churchwell III (B’94) and Keith Dent (B’89)

-The We Are Georgetown: Celebrating Our Black History Committee
+We Are Georgetown: Celebrating Our Black History Committee

 Through storytelling and first-hand accounts, We Are Georgetown documents the history of the Black experience at Georgetown, leveraging oral histories, artifacts, and memorabilia.
 The project’s initial focus is on the stories of Black students, faculty, staff, alumni, and others from the 1960s to the present.
 The project aims to represent an intergenerational portrait of our narrative, spanning across the University’s undergraduate, graduate, and professional schools.